 Key Stage 3 Courses

-Year 7 and 8 follow a unit based course written by the department in conjunction with up to date and accessible courses: Tricolore and Expo in French and Mira and Listos in Spanish.
-The course covers grades 1 to 7 overall and aims to embed both grammar and topic vocabulary hand in hand with cultural exploration.
+Year 7 and 8 follow a unit based course written by the department in conjunction with up to date and accessible courses: Studio 1 and Studio 2 in French and Mira 1 and Mira 2 in Spanish.
+The course covers levels 1 to 9 overall and aims to embed both grammar and topic vocabulary hand in hand with cultural exploration.
+Assessments mirror the GCSE format and prepare pupils for similar assessments on entering KS4.

 Key Stage 4 Courses

 Following the school decision to adopt the shortened Key Stage 3 model, students begin their GCSE courses in year 9.
-The department currently uses the AQA Linear GCSE course which, with all MFL GCSEs, is based on 60% controlled speaking and writing coursework and 40% exams in listening and reading skills.
-The GCSE course builds and extends upon the key areas of MFL studied in Key Stage 3 and also covers age appropriate and interesting topics such as new technology, the environment, healthy lifestyles and relationships with friends and family.
+The department currently uses the AQA Linear GCSE course which consists of equal weight across all disciplines: Listening, Speaking, Reading, Writing.
+The GCSE course builds and extends upon the key areas of MFL studied in Key Stage 3 and also covers age appropriate and interesting topics across the three themes of the New AQA GCSE qualification

 Key Stage 4 Options

 Pupils in Year 9 have the option of taking on another language at GCSE.
-This year, we have offered Italian as an additional language for current Year 9 pupils, which they will study alongside their core language (Spanish).
+We currently offer Italian as an additional language for Year 9 pupils, which they will study alongside their core language (Spanish or French).

 The department takes pride in delivering high quality objective led lessons following the three part structure and using a wide range of differentiated and stimulating activities and resources.
 There are good relationships between staff and pupils and a positive working atmosphere in lessons.
 Pupils have three one hour lessons in key stage 3 and three in key stage 4 and homework is set at least once a week for all pupils.
 All MFL classrooms are equipped with interactive whiteboards and wireless access to the school network and internet.
 Pupils in years 9, 10 and 11 have their own netbooks for use in lessons and computer facilities are available for younger pupils to use.